rclune/src26_demo_test/README.md

 ## What's included?
 In the root of the repository you will find:
 - `docs` directory: This is where you will be adding any documentation that isn't automatically generated and changing how your external documentation is structured.
+It also includes a folder of templates for different types of documentation to help you get started.
 This directory has its own [README](./docs/README.md#compiling-the-omsf-demonstration-documentation) with information about building the docs, automatically creating API documentation, and hosting your documentation.
 - `src/my_project` directory: This contains some examples to show off the API documentation capabilities of Sphinx.
 - `pyproject.toml`: Example TMOL configuration file for a python package, see [this resource](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#writing-pyproject-toml) for more information on Python Packaging.
 - `readthedocs.yaml`: This is a configuration file for Read the Docs, this is one option for hosting your documentation.
 There is more information about how to do this in the README in the `docs` folder.